open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 [Spring Boot starter]:
   https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using.build-systems.starters

-The
-[opentelemetry-java-examples/spring-native](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/spring-native)
+The OpenTelemetry Java agent has more automatic instrumentation features than the OpenTelemetry starter.

+You can use [OpenTelemetry instrumentations libraries](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks) to complete the automatic instrumentation of the Spring Boot starter.

+## OpenTelemetry starter Spring Boot starter

+### Spring Boot application type

-repository contains an example of a Spring Boot Native image application instrumented using the OpenTelemetry Spring Boot starter.
+The OpenTelemetry Spring Boot starter that works with Spring Boot 2.0 and 3.0, and Spring Boot native image applications.
+The [opentelemetry-java-examples/spring-native](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/spring-native) repository contains an example of a Spring Boot Native image application instrumented using the OpenTelemetry Spring Boot starter.

-The rest of this page documents the OpenTelemetry starter that works with Spring Boot 2.0 and 3.0.

-## Dependency management
+### Dependency management

 A Bill of Material ([BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))